ProfessorBienz/Parallel-Tutorials/README.md

 # Parallel-Tutorials
-Auto-tested tutorials covering the basics of parallel programming and MPI
+Checkout the branch of each tutorial and complete the steps outlined within the README.